 If the tenant fails to carry out the order of the court or move out in the period of time given to them, the landlord can apply for an order from the Court enabling him/her to physically evict the tenant and his/her properties.

 Tenants have the right to live in a safe and comfortable property.
 They as well have the right to tell a landlord to repair and maintain their facility.
 A landlord can’t forcefully make a tenant leave, enter a business or home without permission, shut down vital services, change locks, or destroy/remove property.

 If the landlord refuses to repair or maintain the property, for which it is the major responsibility of the landlord, the tenant might withhold the rent of the landlord in an escrow account.
 Or the tenant can take care of the maintenance and deduct the cost from the rent.
 But while doing so, the tenant need to inform the landlord by writing.

-In situations like this, you can’t appear in Court without a lawyer, so you need the help of an eviction lawyer in Bronx NY.
+In situations like this, you can’t appear in Court without an eviction lawyer, so you need the help of an eviction lawyer in Bronx NY.
 Both as a tenant or as a landlord, a Stark Law eviction lawyer in the Bronx so they can help you in the best way possible.